 Here’s what I learned looking into it:

 Cedar hot tubs are among the best hot tubs manufactured.
-They are easy to clean and maintain, have a great water depth than traditional hot tubs, and rarely develop leaks despite the building material.
+They are easy to clean and maintain, have a great water depth compared to traditional hot tubs, and rarely develop leaks despite the building material.

 But you might wonder how long a cedar hot tub will last and what makes them so durable.